Developing Products for International Markets

 Distribution and support.
-The first such contextual consideration is the structure of the target market’s distribution and support channels and the value they are expected to add.
-While the development of sales channels may not necessarily be your responsibility, the difference in the partner ecosystem (OEMs, value-add resellers, system integrators, distributors, support providers, etc.) can have an impact on the ability to customize the product, integrate it with other offerings, change packaging or implement different pricing.
+The first contextual consideration is the structure of the target market’s distribution and support channels and the value they are expected to add.
+While developing sales channels may not be your responsibility, differences in the partner ecosystem (OEMs, value-add resellers, system integrators, distributors, support providers, etc…) can impact the ability to customize the product, integrate it with other offerings, change packaging, or implement different pricing.
+Understanding these variations is crucial for adapting the product effectively.

-Watching your language.
-Localization is often top of mind when thinking of international markets, but is not always a low-hanging fruit.
-Whether your product is hardware, software or a combination of the two, the labeling and user-interface elements (both inputs and outputs) are directly affected.
-You are well advised to decouple language from the product design—thus extending your flexibility to add new languages and modify the presentation as needed.
+Localization is often top of mind when thinking of international markets but is not always a low-hanging fruit.
+Whether your product is hardware, software or a combination of the two, the labeling and user-interface elements, both inputs and outputs, are directly affected.
+It is a good idea to decouple language from the product design, which will extend your flexibility to add new languages and modify the presentation as needed.

 Many of you may have come across products that require extensive development and quality-assurance efforts to adapt them to languages such as Chinese, Japanese or Korean.
 Only two decades ago, the norm for many technology companies was to focus on the United States as a primary growth market and add Asia later.
 I worked quite closely with a dedicated team of Japanese software engineers who painstakingly adapted and tested our product for close to a year before it was ready for that market.
 Nowadays, with major growth markets in Asia, software products designed for internationalization are typically developed to incorporate Asian languages from the start through double-byte support.